taeuany/taeuany/README.md

 #### My life is boring
-- 👋 Olá,meu nome é @taeuany
+- 👋 Hii,meu nome é @kauany
-- 👀 I’m interested in ...
+- 👀
-- 🌱 I’m currently learning ...
+- 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
-taeuany/taeuany is a ✨ special ✨
+kauany/kauany is a ✨ special ✨
 --->